Job Search Advice and Tips

 Ultimately, a resume doesn’t leave much room for explaining your expertise.
 It’s a quick advertisement for you.
 The cover letter is your time to shine and explain all of your accomplishments.
 It’s also the chance to explain what you’ll add to the company if employed.

 If your cover letter and resume do their jobs, your next step will be the hardest: nailing the interview process.

 After all, the interview is your chance to show your knowledge and communication skills.
 Anyone can say they’re an expert on paper, but only real experts can show it through interviews.
+Only 20% get this far.
 No pressure!